Euplius of Catania: Veneration

 With Saint Agatha, he is a co-patron of Catania in Sicily.
 He is also the patron saint of Trevico and Francavilla di Sicilia.
-His feast day is August 12.
+His feast day is on August 12 for the Catholic, August 11 for the Orthodox and Eastern Catholic.

 An ancient church, dating back to the 5th century, located in Catania near Piazza Stesicoro, was dedicated to him; various buildings stratified over the centuries, but during the World War II an american bombing reduced the new church, dating from the 18th century, to rubble.
 Today only the ancient crypt of the primitive church remains.
 This urban site coincides with the place of his martyrdom.

 Euplio of Catania was also the object of a strong devotion in Russia.
 In 1471, a wooden church was erected in honor of the saint to celebrate the peace between the Grand Prince of Muscovy Ivan III and the Novgorod Republic.
 In 1657, Tsar Alexei I Romanov had the building rebuilt in stone.
 In the 18th century on the occasion of a renovation, a majestic facade was erected.
 The Church of St. Euplius the Archdeacon, on what is now Myasnitskaya Street in Moscow, was demolished, on Stalin's orders, in 1926.